thephez/backup-readme/platform/markdown/explanation-platform-protocol-data-trigger.md

 {
   "type": "danger",
   "title": "Constraints",
   "body": "Given a number of technical considerations (security, masternode processing capacity, etc.), data triggers are not considered a platform feature at this time.
-They are currently hard-coded in Dash Platform Protocol and not available for use in non-system data contracts."
+They are currently hard-coded in Dash Platform Protocol and only used in system data contracts."
 }
 [/block]
 # Details

 Since all application data is submitted in the form of documents, data triggers are defined in the context of documents.
 To provide even more granularity, they also incorporate the document `action` so separate triggers can be created for the `CREATE`, `REPLACE`, or `DELETE` actions.

 As an example, DPP contains several [data triggers for DPNS](https://github.com/dashevo/platform/tree/master/packages/js-dpp/lib/dataTrigger/).
 The `domain` document has added constraints for creation.
 All DPNS document types have constraints on replacing or deleting: